UK Expat Mortgages

 For Expats this is the most common letting type we see, as borrowers moving away then rent out their previous residence to become an Expatriate.

 A single let is a property rented to one household.
-Mortgage lenders do not usually require any experience for this letting type, so it can be suitable for first time investors or landlords looking to expand their portfolio.
+Expat mortgage lenders do not usually require any experience for this letting type, so it can be suitable for first time investors or landlords looking to expand their portfolio.

 Lenders will access these properties against the valuers estimation of what the Assured Shorthold Tenancy (AST) will produce in rental income and not what you’re achieving.